-Extension of DESE Mask Requirement October 26, 2021
+Extension of DESE Mask Requirement Updated January 10, 2022

-At the special meeting of the Board of Elementary and Secondary Education (Board) on August 24, 2021, the Board voted to declare "exigent circumstances" pursuant to the Student Learning Time (SLT) regulations, 603 CMR 27.08 (1), and authorized the Commissioner of Elementary and Secondary Education to require masks for public school students (age 5 and above) and staff in all grades through at least October 1, 2021.
-The mask requirement remains an important measure to keep students safe in school at this time, and on September 27, 2021, the Commissioner extended the mask requirement through at least November 1, 2021.
+At the special meeting of the Board of Elementary and Secondary Education (Board) on August 24, 2021, the Board voted to declare "exigent circumstances" pursuant to the Student Learning Time regulations, 603 CMR 27.08 (1), and authorized the Commissioner of Elementary and Secondary Education to require masks for public school students (age 5 and above) and staff in all grades through at least October 1, 2021.
+The Commissioner subsequently extended the mask requirement to November 1, 2021 and then to January 15, 2022.